The following table lists the database connection types supported for each platform.

 The 32-bit or 64-bit platform of DiffDog Server should match that of the database driver.

 PostgreSQL and SQLite connections are supported natively and do not require any drivers.

 You can view at a glance all the database drivers detected on your machine by DiffDog Server by running the db-drivers command.

-The following databases are supported.
-While Altova endeavors to support other databases, successful connection and data processing have only been tested with the databases listed below.
+The table below lists all the supported databases.
 If your Altova application is a 64-bit version, ensure that you have access to the 64-bit database drivers needed for the specific database you are connecting to.

 Logical files are supported and shown as views.

 At the time of writing (early September 2019), there is no Microsoft Access Runtime available for Access 2019.
 You can connect to an Access 2019 database from Altova products only if Microsoft Access 2016 Runtime is installed and only if the database does not use the "Large Number" data type.

 Microsoft Azure SQL Database

 PostgreSQL connections are supported both as native connections and driver-based connections through interfaces (drivers) such as ODBC or JDBC.
 Native connections do not require any drivers.